wix-incubator/rnsst/README.md

 This project depends on having detox with mocha and storybook running in your project.
 You can read more about [Detox](https://github.com/wix/Detox) and about [Storybook](https://storybook.js.org/)

+Also this project uses Detox Applitools testing as a dependency.
+You can check it [here](https://github.com/wix-incubator/detox-applitools-testing)

 ## Install

 ```sh